Jennifer Adams, Escrow Officer - 816-388-7000

 Title search and examination is the first step.

 Insuring a home's title begins with a search of public land records affecting the property.
 The title agent or attorney working on behalf of the underwriter examines pertinent documents to determine whether the property is insurable.
-Those documents include deeds, wills, trusts, outstanding mortgages and judgements, property liens, highway or utility line easements, pending legal actions and notary acknowledgements.
+Those documents include deeds, wills, trusts, outstanding mortgages and judgments, property liens, highway or utility line easements, pending legal actions and notary acknowledgements.

 When title problems are disclosed during the search process, they are corrected whenever possible to avoid future claims.
 According to surveys done by the American Land Title Association, title problems consistently arise in one out of three real estate transactions (36%).